-Cuba is generally a very safe country to visit; in fact it's one of the safest destinations in all of the Americas, crime rate is very low.
-Tourism is very important to Cuba's economy so strict and prominent policing and guarding make the streets and hotels places where tourists feel safe.
-Safe doesn't mean 100% crime-free so you should still use common sense and pay attention to your belongings like you would do at home or in any other country.
+Cuba is generally a very safe country to visit; in fact it's even one of the safest destinations in all of the Americas, the crime rate is very low.
+Tourism is very important to Cuba's economy so strict and prominent policing and guarding make the streets and hotels places where tourists usually feel safe.
+But "safe" doesn't mean 100% crime-free so you should still use common sense, and pay attention to your belongings, as you would do at home or in any other country.

-Many Cubans are entrepreneurs and may try to sell you something of offer their assistance, but hustling and solicitation is usually non-insistent and not intended to be threatening.
-Cuban people are mostly friendly, open and helpful.
-Most hotels and resorts have fire alarms, fire extinguishers and safety programs and procedures are in place.
+The hotels in Varadero usually have uniformed security personnel, 24/7.
+They also have fire alarms and fire extinguishers, and safety programs and procedures are in place.
 But safety may lack in some adventure tours or activities so it's important for travelers to use good judgement.

 Here are some the most frequently reported dangers or annoyances in Varadero (and Cuba in general):